xbsd/kdb-x-mcp-server-tools/README.md

 ## Troubleshooting

+### Failed to import pykx

+The KDB-X MCP Server requires a valid KDB-X license to operate.

+If you see an error like "Failed to import pykx", verify the following:

+- The `QLIC` environment variable is set and points to your license directory
+- Your license directory contains a valid license file
+- Your license has not expired

 ### KDB-X license expired

 KDB-X public preview has recently been extended.
 If you have installed KDB-X prior to Sept 30th 2025, you will receive an email notification about this update.
-Please update to the latest [KDB-X](https://kdb-x.kx.com/sign-in) to ensure uninterrupted access, valid through January 4, 2026
+Please update to the latest [KDB-X](https://developer.kx.com/products/kdb-x/install) to ensure uninterrupted access, valid through 31st Dec 2025

 ### KDB-X connection error